saada/yii2-factory-muffin/README.md

 # Yii2 Extension for [Factory Muffin](https://github.com/thephpleague/factory-muffin)

+I found fixtures really tiring and cumbersome to maintain with Yii2 models.
+So, I decided to write this extension that basically wraps FactoryMuffin and attaches factory definitions to any model that you want to seed in the database.
+I found it extremely helpful for seeding databases dynamically which is especially useful when writing tests.
-If you've used FactoryGirl or FactoryMuffin before, this is my wrapper around FactoryMuffin for the Yii2 framework.
+If you've used FactoryGirl or FactoryMuffin before, this is the same concept tailored for the Yii2 framework.
 I tried to keep things as tidy as possible.
 Contributions are more than welcome!

 ## Installing